-The Compensation and Talent Committee evaluates and recommends CEO compensation to the Board and makes compensation decisions regarding all of our other NEOs.
+The Compensation and Talent Committee evaluates and recommends the compensation for our Chief Executive Officer to the Board and makes compensation decisions regarding all of our other NEOs.
 Our President and Chief Executive Officer reviews the performance of our other executive officers and then makes recommendations to the Compensation and Talent Committee to assist it in determining their compensation levels.
-While the Compensation and Talent Committee utilizes this information and values management's observations with regard to compensation, the ultimate decisions regarding executive compensation are made by the Compensation and Talent Committee, except CEO compensation which is made by the Board.
+While the Compensation and Talent Committee utilizes this information and values management's observations with regard to compensation, the ultimate decisions regarding executive compensation are made by the Compensation and Talent Committee, except the compensation for our Chief Executive Officer, which is made by the Board.

 Our Compensation and Talent Committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making executive compensation decisions.
-Our Compensation and Talent Committee has engaged Radford, which is part of the Rewards Solutions practice at Aon plc, as its compensation consultant to assess and make recommendations with respect to the amount and types of compensation to provide our executives and directors.
-When making executive compensation decisions in 2020, our Compensation and Talent Committee considered advice and data provided by Radford, and also met with Radford to discuss compensation of our executive officers, including Mr. Shaff.
-Radford reported directly to the Compensation and Talent Committee; however, Mr. Shaff, our President and Chief Executive Officer, consulted with Radford with respect to his assessments of the compensation of executive officers other than himself.
-Radford provided the Compensation and Talent Committee with peer group and market information that the Compensation and Talent Committee used when determining whether our executive compensation is competitive, commensurate with the executive officers' responsibilities and consistent with market trends in executive compensation practices for comparable companies.
-Radford also provides additional services to us that are unrelated to executive and director compensation.
-The fees for these additional services were less than \$120,000 during 2020.
-The Compensation and Talent Committee has considered the adviser independence factors required under SEC rules and Nasdaq listing standards as they relate to Radford and does not believe Radford's work in 2020 raised a conflict of interest.
+Our Compensation and Talent Committee has engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), as its compensation consultant to assess and make recommendations with respect to the amount and types of compensation to provide our executives and directors.
+When making executive compensation decisions in 2021, our Compensation and Talent Committee considered advice and data provided by Aon, and also met with Aon to discuss compensation of our executive officers, including Mr. Shaff.
+Aon reported directly to the Compensation and Talent Committee; however, Mr. Shaff, our President and Chief Executive Officer, consulted with Aon with respect to his assessments of the compensation of executive officers other than himself.
+Aon provided the Compensation and Talent Committee with peer group and market information that the Compensation and Talent Committee used when determining whether our executive compensation is competitive, commensurate with the executive officers' responsibilities and consistent with market trends in executive compensation practices for comparable companies.
+Aon also provides additional services to us that are unrelated to executive and director compensation.
+The fees for these additional services were less than \$120,000 during 2021.
+The Compensation and Talent Committee has considered the adviser independence factors required under SEC rules and Nasdaq listing standards as they relate to Aon and does not believe Aon's work in 2021 raised a conflict of interest.